maxhardt/data-modeling-with-postgres/README.md

 To support their analytical use cases, the data is organized in a star schema to allow convenient queries over customer interactions.
 For example, the number of songs played by specific specific users or artists may be directly queried from the `songplays` *fact* table.
 The queries then may be enriched by joining data from the *dimension* tables `users`, `songs`, `artists` and `time`, for example by filtering by the day of week.

+## Datamodel

+The ETL pipeline produces the following datamodel:

 **Fact Table**
 - songplays: songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent